cabinetoffice/GCGS-Central-Digital-Platform/Frontend/CO.CDP.OrganisationApp/Pages/PrivacyNotice.en.md

 * alert you about new notices that match your saved search criteria
 * alert you about deadlines for notices you are following
 * keep you updated with changes to the service
-* invite you to participate in user research if you have given us consent to contact you
+* invite you to participate in user or evaluation research where there is a legitimate interest
 * reduce the number of times this information is required to be inputted manually within the service

+Personal data relating to the SoW Tool is limited to the contacting authority’s email addresses and user login information, which are used for managing access and analysing use of the service.
+You may be invited to participate in user research.

 ### Types of sensitive data that may be collected